Celebrating the Now

 4. Practice Mindful Movement:

 • Move slowly and mindfully, paying attention to the sensations in your body.
-Avoid rushing through poses and transitions, and savor each movement.
+Rather than rushing through poses and transitions, savor each movement.
+Focus on feeling into your body and experiencing your body, rather than worrying about what you look like.

 5. Embrace a Beginner’s Mind: